(230 ILCS 30/4)

 (11) Charitable games must be conducted in accordance

 (12) The licensee shall consent to allowing the

 Department's employees to be present on the premises wherein the charitable games are conducted and to inspect or test equipment, devices and supplies used in the conduct of the game.

 Nothing in this Section shall be construed to prohibit a licensee that

 conducts charitable games on its own premises from also obtaining a

 The maximum number of charitable games events that may be held in any one

-premises is limited to one charitable games event per month.
+premises is limited to no more than 12 charitable games events per calendar year.